MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/web/tutorials/babylonjs-webxr-helloworld/interact-03.md

 > * The babylon.js API to create and interact with basic 3D elements
 > * Run and test the application in a Windows Mixed Reality Simulator

-For more information on Mixed Reality javascript development see [JavaScript development overview](/javascript-development-overview.md).
+For more information on Mixed Reality JavaScript development see [JavaScript development overview](/javascript-development-overview.md).